Riverside, Illinois

 Riverside is a suburban village in Cook County, Illinois, United States.
+The population of the village was 9,298 at the 2020 census.
+It is a suburb of Chicago, located roughly 9 mi west of downtown Chicago and 2 mi outside city limits.
 A significant portion of the village is in the Riverside Landscape Architecture District, designated a National Historic Landmark in 1970.
-The population of the village was 9,298 at the 2020 census, up from 8,875 at the 2010 census.
-It is a suburb of Chicago, located roughly 9 mi west of downtown Chicago and 2 mi outside city limits.